 To address our third question, whether an Agent can exploit the "personal" nature of the trust relationship, we perform an experiment in which the SSP Agents are divided equally into two groups.
 In one group (the "normal" group) they trade "honestly", only bidding for the units of bandwidth they actually require.
-The second group bid "greedily", bidding for 150% of the units they require (obrate = +50).
+The second group act "greedily", bidding for 150% of the units they require (obrate = +50).
 Supply is set to equal demand, and the other conditions are as before.
-Figure eight summarises the results obtained from running of this experiment.
+Fig. 8 summarises the results obtained from running of this experiment.

-Fig. 8: The Effects of Overbidding
+Fig. 8.
+The Effects of Overbidding

 The effects of this greedy behaviour are clear.
-While the average trust rating by all SCP Agents (front rank) of the greedy SSP Agents is far lower that that for the normal ones (0.391 vs. 0.680), their overall delivery performance (rear rank) is somewhat better (96.1% vs. 88.5%).
+While the average trust rating by all SCP Agents (front rank) of the greedy SSP Agents is far lower than that for the normal ones (0.391 vs. 0.680), their overall delivery performance (rear rank) is somewhat better (96.1% vs. 88.5%).
 They perform better because they receive more offers of bandwidth due to overbidding.
 The effect of the oTB-Agent procedure is to always preferentially buy from your preferred suppliers.
 So where the normal Agents have good relationships with their preferred suppliers, and reasonable relationships with others, greedy Agents have equally good relationships with their preferred suppliers, but very poor relationships with all the others, who they have treated badly.
 An element of duplicity, it seems, is still effective in a society where trust is otherwise highly valued.

-7. Related Work
+5 Related Work

 There exist a number of issues in the research for security and trust in MAS.
-We consider three in the context of this work:
+We consider three in the context of this work, the role of enforced security measures relative to the social approach, the role of explicit vs. implicit cognitive modelling and the effects of centralised vs. decentralised control in Agent Societies.

-Cryptography and Classical Network Security Techniques vs Social Approaches.
-Wong and Sycara, [21] address a number of security and trust issues faced by MAS and provide an infrastructure to deal with such issues.
-They make use of techniques that are well known in the network security literature, and they apply these techniques to MAS.
-As these authors mention, there is no measure proposed about trust or honesty.
-There is no way of ensuring that an Agent will carry out a task as expected, or of guiding an Agent to interact with other Agents that will probably be honest.
-Another approach of dealing with security issues in MAS was made by Thirunavukkarasu, Finin and Mayfield, [18].
-They introduced a number of new KQML performatives enabling Agents to interact in a secure manner.
-These authors use classic network security techniques and do not propose any security or trust models.
+5.1 Cryptography and Network Security Techniques vs. Social Approaches

+Wong and Sycara, [27] address a number of security and trust issues faced by MAS and provide an infrastructure to deal with such issues.
+They make use of techniques that are well known in the network security literature, and apply these techniques to MAS.
+They propose no measures relating to trust or honesty, with no way of ensuring that an Agent will carry out a task as expected, or of guiding an Agent to interact with other Agents that will probably be honest.
+Other approaches of dealing with security issues in MAS have been made by Thirunavukkarasu, Finin and Mayfield, [24] and He, Sycara and Su [12].
+These approaches introduced, among a number of things, a number of new KQML performatives enabling Agents to interact in a secure manner.
+These researchers use classic network security techniques and do not propose any trust models.

-It is obvious from this kind of research that network security is not sufficiently considering the requirements of multi-agent systems.
-Following a social approach for security in MAS, Biswas, Debnath and Sen [2] have proposed a model where Agents have relatively complex behaviours.
-They use a probabilistic mechanism in which an Agent A will decide whether or not to honour a request for help by Agent B. This mechanism takes under consideration previous observations of Agent B, as well as the additional cost incurred by Agent A from Agent B. The researchers demonstrate that Agents that adapt their trust models over time and use the probabilistic decision mechanism are able to successfully withstand the invasion of selfish and exploitative Agents.
+It is obvious from this kind of research that network security alone is not sufficient, considering the requirements of multi-agent systems.
+Following a social approach to security in MAS, Biswas, Debnath and Sen [4] have proposed a model where Agents have relatively complex behaviours.
+They use a probabilistic mechanism in which an Agent A will decide whether or not to honour a request for help by Agent B. This mechanism takes into consideration previous observations of Agent B, as well as the additional costs incurred by Agent A from Agent B. These researchers demonstrate that Agents that adapt their trust models over time and use probabilistic decision mechanisms are able to successfully withstand the invasion of selfish and exploitative Agents.